 If you are interested in attending one of the Nathan Phillips Square Events, you better find a place in downtown Toronto to easily reach this landmark.
 Luckily, some of the Tirbnb’s short term rentals are located in the vicinity of the square.
 Here is a list of the available properties which is located in Temperance Street.

 5- Royal Ontario Museum

-The Royal Ontario Museum is an art, world culture, and natural history museum in Toronto, Ontario, Canada.
-It is one of the vastest museums in North America and the largest one in Canada.
-More than one million people visit this great museum every year, which makes the ROM the most visited museum in Canada.
+Undoubtedly, the Royal Ontario Museum is one of the best museums in Toronto.
+It is an art, world culture, and natural history museum in Toronto.
+Additionally, it is one of the vastest museums in North America and the largest in Canada.
+More than one million people visit this great museum every year, which makes the ROM the most visited museum in Canada, too.

 The museum is located north of Queen’s Park, inside the University of Toronto district.
 From Bloor Street West, you can find the main entrance.
 The Museum subway station is named after the ROM and has been decorated to resemble the institution’s collection since the renovation of 2008.

 The museum’s diverse collections of the world, including more than 6,000,000 objects and 40 galleries, is the cultural and natural history that contributed to its international reputation.
 The museum contains a collection of dinosaurs, minerals, and meteorites, Canadian and European historical artifacts, as well as African, Near East, and East Asian art.

 One of the landmarks in Toronto is a railway station called the Union Station.
 With more than 250000 visitors per day, this station is the busiest transport hub in Canada.
 Therefore, whether you want or not, you will definitely pass this station once during your stay in Toronto.